ngecom/ngbilling/README.md

 # ngbilling
-OpenSource Telecom Billing and Rating for MVNO or Recurring Billing Business.
+OpenSource Next Generation Billing and Rating for Telecom and Subscription Billing for B2B and B2C Systems.
 Some of the interesting supported usecases are available in last sections.
-Customized plugins can be configured easly to add features.
+Customized plugins can be configured easly to add features in Billing plugin stack.

 # Supported Business in Free version.
   * Any Recurring Invoice Monthly Billing.
   * Any Recurring Invoice Weekly Billing.